linode/docs/docs/platform/disk-images/clone-your-linode/index.md

     ![Select the 'Clone from Existing' tab to clone an existing Linode.](clone-linode-menu.png)

-1. Under **Select Linode to Clone From**, click on the Linode you wish to clone.
+1. Under **Select Linode to Clone From**,click on the Linode you wish to clone.

 1. Select the region and plan for the clone.